 Linking Phenotypic Antibiotic Resistance to Genotypic Markers

 Phenotypic antimicrobial resistance (AMR) testing showed all isolates were susceptible to peni- cillin, the preferred treatment for GBS infections, and to vancomycin, which is recommended for those with penicillin allergies and clindamycin resistance.
 Thirty-three (38%) isolates exhibited resistance to erythromycin, twenty-three (26%) were resistant to clindamycin, and three (3%) had intermediate resistance to clindamycin.
 Genes encoding macrolide resistance (ermA, ermB, ermT, and mefA-msrD) were identified in all erythromycin-resistant isolates and in 4 (7%) erythromycin- susceptible isolates.
 Genes linked to lincosamide resistance (ermA, ermB, and ermT) were found in all clindamycin-resistant isolates, one of the three clindamycin-intermediate isolates, and seven of the 61 that were clindamycin-susceptible.
-Despite overlap between phenotypic and genotypic re- sistance profiles, the presence of some false negatives suggests limitations in phenotypic resistance testing, which may be due to the subjective nature of Minimum Inhibitory Concentration (MIC) breakpoints.
-This underscores the value of in-silico resistance gene detection and the necessity of ongoing phenotypic resistance testing and regular updates to online databases.

 We also assessed the presence of genetic resistance markers associated with resistance to other antibiotics (Table S5, Fig S1).
-Tetracyclin resistance predicted in 78 isolates (90%) in our study from the presence of tet-M (n = 76, 87%), tet-O (n = 2, 2%), or both (n = 6, 7%).
+Tetracycline resistance predicted in 78 isolates (90%) in our study from the presence of tet-M (n = 76, 87%), tet-O (n = 2, 2%), or both (n = 6, 7%).
 The highest rates of tetracycline resistance was observed in CC1 (n = 4/4, 100%) and CC17 (n = 39/40, 98%) compared to other CCs (CC12: n = 6/8, 75%; CC459: n = 2/4, 50%; CC19: n = 8/9, 89%; CC23: n = 18/21, 86%).
 Aminoglycoside resistance was predicted in 4 isolates (5%) due to the presence of the aph(3’)-III and ant(6) resistance genes, all belonging to CC17/ST-17.
 No SNP variants conferring reduced penicillin susceptibility were found in the rRNA 23-S1 and 23S-3 genes.
 However, gyrA or parC SNP variants, typically associated with fluoroquinolone resistance, were detected in three isolates: two CC12 isolates carried the S81L mutation in GyrA and S79F in ParC, and one CC17 isolate carried the S79F mutation in ParC alone.

 In 2010, the GBS AIP guidelines for pregnant individuals were revised, notably removing erythromycin due to concerns about resistance.
 In light of this change during the study period, we evaluated the temporal changes in genetic elements that confer resistance (see Figure S1).
 We found that isolates carrying the aph(3’)III/ant(6) genes only appeared from 2014 onwards.
 In contrast, the mef(A)-msr(D) genes, which confer resistance to erythromycin, were absent after 2013.
 Meanwhile, the frequency of erm genes, associated with resistance to both clindamycin and erythromycin, increased from 29% to 41%.